sktime/sktime/GOVERNANCE.rst

 For all types of changes, except appointments, votes take place on the related public issue or pull request.
-The winning condition is a 2/3 majority of the votes casts by core developers including CC members for the proposal.
+The winning condition is a 2/3 majority of the votes cast by core developers (including CC members) for the proposal.
 If the proposal cannot gather a 2/3 majority of the votes cast by core developers, the decision is escalated to the :ref:`stage-3`.